John Stanley, 18th Earl of Derby: Civilian career

 A Deputy Lieutenant of Lancashire between 1946 and 1951, Lord Derby was appointed Lord Lieutenant of Lancashire in 1951 in which capacity he served until 1968.

 Knowsley Village benefited from his gift of St Mary's Church of England school, playing fields and cottage to the Church Commissioners in 1949, followed by the transfer of the parish benefice to the diocese of Liverpool.

 Stanley High School, Southport, which he opened in 1952, was named after him.

+Lord Derby was the chairman of Television Wales and the West, from its start in 1958 to its closure in 1968.

 He held the honorary titles of Constable of Lancaster Castle between 1972 and 1994, and Pro-Chancellor of Lancaster University between 1964 and 1971.

 A director of Martins Bank and of Granada Television, Lord Derby created Knowsley Safari Park in 1971 on his ancestral estate.

 The Earl of Derby Scout Troop planted a tree and erected a stone plaque in the grounds of Knowsley Hall in celebration of the quincentenary (1985) of the earldom's creation.
 Stanley was an active freemason.

 He is named as someone who lost a significant amount of money gambling in fast-paced Chemie games at John Aspinall's gambling clubs.